johnyf/nfsim/README.md

 ## Installation
 Add the directory tree of this package to your MATLAB path.
-There are several own and [fex](http://www.mathworks.com/matlabcentral/) dependencies, mostly for fast plotting, which will be released and documented when time permits.
+There are several dependencies from [fex](http://www.mathworks.com/matlabcentral/), which will be released and documented when time permits.
+Also my [numerical](https://github.com/johnyf/numerical_utils) and [plotting](https://github.com/johnyf/plot_utils) utilities are needed.
 No dependency is OS-dependent.

 ## About